Basjohn/SHITTY-PiP-QUICKSWAP/Spec.md

 - Destination rect source of truth: use `IntegratedBorderCanvas.content_rect()` (letter/pillarbox area) mapped through `border_frame()` into host-window coordinates; never use the full canvas rect.
 - DPI/coordinates: perform physical-pixel conversion once at update time using Win32 RECT semantics `(x, y, x + width, y + height)` to avoid off-by-one bleeds.
 Do not pre-convert tuples passed within the code path; convert only at the final update call.
 - Caching: destination rect is recomputed on each content/geometry change; rapid changes are coalesced via UI-thread scheduling.
 No `_last_dest_rect_phys` cache is maintained in the current implementation.
  - Content inset only: destination rect integrates an inward content inset equal to the border stroke/bleed budget; this is the sole DWM bleed mitigation.
-Additionally, `IntegratedBorderCanvas.content_rect()` shrinks by the inner accent inset + thickness (DPI-aware, pixel-snapped) from `BorderTheme` to prevent DWM/content overlap of the inner accent line.
+Additionally, `IntegratedBorderCanvas.content_rect()` shrinks by the inner accent inset + thickness (DPI-aware, pixel-snapped) calculated via `AccentCalculator` to prevent DWM/content overlap of the inner accent line.
 No QPainterPath clipping, no backdrop clipping layer, and no enhanced host masking are used.
 - Minimal host round mask retained: a small QRegion mask is applied to the host window for visual consistency only; it does not clip the DWM thumbnail.
 - Removed legacy methods: `_apply_content_clipping`, `_apply_enhanced_host_mask`, `_apply_minimal_host_mask`, `_ensure_backdrop_clipping_layer`, `_remove_backdrop_clipping_layer`.
 - Integrated border rendering: borders are rendered directly in the canvas component:
   - `IntegratedBorderCanvas`: Unified canvas with direct border rendering
   - `BorderRenderer`: Pure rendering engine for pixel-perfect borders
-  - `BorderGeometry`: DPI-aware metrics calculation with caching
+  - `BorderGeometry`: DPI-aware metrics calculation with caching (main border only)
   - `BorderTheme`: Strict theme integration with fail-fast token validation
+  - `AccentCalculator`: Unified inner accent calculation system providing single source of truth for thickness, inset, and radius with DPI scaling and coordinate alignment validation
-  - Features theme-appropriate colors (always white in dark theme), adaptive thickness scaling, optional inner accent effect
+  - Features theme-appropriate colors (always white in dark theme), adaptive thickness scaling, optional inner accent effect with gap-free rendering
   - Eliminates separate BorderOverlay window and all z-order coordination complexity
 - Initialization race fix: removed duplicate initialization triggers that caused back-to-back initialization and incorrect scaling by using centralized `ThreadManager.single_shot` for all deferred operations.
 - Opacity routing (integrated): the canvas backdrop and DWM thumbnail both use the configured opacity for unified fades, while border strokes remain fully opaque for crisp edges.
 Window opacity is not manipulated in this path.